kechan/KEJSONModel/README.md

  		}
  	}

- KEJSONModel may be right for you.
+ KEJSONModel may be right for you!